plasticrake/tplink-smarthome-api/API.md

 - Sends a discovery packet (via UDP) to the `broadcast` address every `discoveryInterval`(ms).
 - Stops discovery after `discoveryTimeout`(ms) (if `0`, runs until [#stopDiscovery](#stopDiscovery) is called).
-  - If a device does not respond after `offlineTolerance` number of attempts, [event:device-offline](event:device-offline) is emitted.
+  - If a device does not respond after `offlineTolerance` number of attempts, [event:Client#device-offline](event:Client#device-offline) is emitted.
 - If `deviceTypes` are specified only matching devices are found.
 - If `macAddresses` are specified only matching device with matching MAC addresses are found.
 - If `devices` are specified it will attempt to contact them directly in addition to sending to the broadcast address.